Other Platforms

 Usage

-As of CIDER 1.6, the default CIDER connection command cider-connect-clj is capable of connecting to any nREPL server that implements the core nREPL protocol interface.
-So, all you need to do is the following:
+The default connection command cider-connect-clj can connect to any nREPL server that implements the core nREPL protocol, so all you need to do is:

 • M-x cider-connect-clj <RET>

-And that’s it!
-You’ll get every feature that’s implemented by the nREPL server you’re using.
+That’s it.
+You’ll get every feature the nREPL server you’re connecting to implements.

-Here’s an incomplete list of Clojure platforms that you can use as described above.
+Here’s an incomplete list of Clojure-like runtimes you can use as described above:

 For nbb you can alternatively connect via cider-connect-cljs, see nbb.

-• Everything will be treated as a Clojure connection, regardless of the underlying platform.
+• Everything is treated as a Clojure connection, regardless of the underlying runtime.

-• The amount of functionality you’ll get will be dependent on how well the nREPL server you’re using implements the core nREPL protocol.
+• How much functionality you get depends on how completely the runtime implements the core nREPL protocol.